joshwalawender/KeckODL/README.md

 # Goals

 The ODL must be capable of encoding a complete set of instructions to run an observation without additional human decision making.
-Human interaction may be needed dor some steps such as target acquisition (for example: aligning the target on the slit or mask alignment).
+Human interaction may be needed for steps such as target acquisition (for example: aligning the target on the slit or running mask alignment).

 For normal operations, users will not interact directly with this language: it will be produced by the Observing Definition Tool and stored in the Observing Database.
 From there, observations will be retrieved and sent to the observing tools.
 An exception to this model is the possibility of linking our observing infrastructure to large surveys or to TOMs: in this case, it is likely that those users will produce observing sequences directly in the required format and submit them to our database using an API.